mgorski/DevZone/API/README.md

         },
         "error" : null
     }
-or in case of failure

-    {
-        "result" : null,
-        "error" : "Contact already queued for target campaign"

-    }
-Following errors may be returned: Invalid email syntax, Missing campaign, Contact already queued for target campaign.
+#####Following errors may be returned: Invalid email syntax, Missing campaign, Contact already queued for target campaign.

-**Warning**: Adding contact is not an instant action.
-It will appear on your list after validation or after validation+confirming (in case of double-optin procedure).
+**Warning**: **Adding contact is not an instant action.
+It will appear on your list after validation or after validation+confirming (in case of double-optin procedure).**

-*Hint*: It’s legal to add a contact already existing in the campaign (check action param for more details) but it’s illegal to have the same email added to queue twice.
+**Hint**: *It’s legal to add a contact already existing in the campaign (check action param for more details) but it’s illegal to have the same email added to queue twice.*

-*Hint*: Optin setting is locked to double optin by default, if you want to add contacts already confirmed please contact us using this form and provide us with your campaign name and the description of your business model.
-We will set single optin for this campaign after short verification.
+**Hint**: *Optin setting is locked to double optin by default, if you want to add contacts already confirmed please contact us using this form and provide us with your campaign name and the description of your business model.
+We will set single optin for this campaign after short verification.*

-move_contact
+####move_contact
-Move contact from one campaign to another.
+#####Move contact from one campaign to another.

-*JSON Request:*
+######*JSON Request:*

     {
         "method" : "move_contact",